TwinkalParmar-16/spring-boot-master-class/06.JPA-Introduction-In-10-Steps/readme.md

 deleteTodo - Use repository.deleteById(id); instead of repository.delete(id);

 showUpdateTodoPage - Use Todo todo = repository.findById(id).get(); instead of Todo todo = repository.findOne(id);

+Summary
+If you are using Spring Boot 2.5.0 or Greater, you have two options

+1) Use schema.sql instead of data.sql  OR

+2) Continue using data.sql.
+Add the following property to application.properties

+spring.jpa.defer-datasource-initialization=true

 ```
 - Step 6 : Defining a Service to manage the Entity - UserService and EntityManager
 - Step 7 : Using a Command Line Runner to save the User to database.